wheresrhys/fetch-mock/docs/_api/mock_matcher.md

 title: "matcher"
 position: 1.1
 description: |-
-  Rule for matching calls to `fetch`.
   Condition for selecting which requests to mock.
-(For matching based on headers, query strings or other `fetch` options see the `options` parameter documented below).
-Accepts any of the following:
+For matching based on headers, query strings or other `fetch` options see the `options` parameter documented below
 types:
   - String
   - Regex
   - Function
 type: parameter
+parametersBlockTitle: Argument values
 parentMethod: mock
 parameters:
   - name: "*"